-Four (4) graduates of Doctor of Pharmacy from CEU Makati passed the Foreign Pharmacy Graduates Equivalency Exam (FPGEE) given last April 19, 2010 in the United States.
+Four (4) graduates of Doctor of Pharmacy of CEU Makati passed the Foreign Pharmacy Graduates Equivalency Exam (FPGEE) given last April 19, 2010 in USA.

-Three (3) students of BSBA Management Accounting of CEU Manila passed the foreign registration and certification examination as Registered Cost Accountant in Australia.
-One (1) student of BSBA Management Accounting and two (2) BS Accounting students passed the certification examination as Certified Bookkeeper in United Kingdom.
+Three (3) students of BSBA Management Accounting of CEU Manila passed the foreign registration and certification examination in Australia as Registered Cost Accountant.

+One (1) student of BSBA Management Accounting and two (2) BS Accounting passed the certification examination in United Kingdom as Certified Bookkeeper.